mautic/user-documentation/docs/contributing/mautic_style_guide.rst

 Vale
 ****
-Vale is a natural language linter that supports plain text, markup (Markdown, reStructuredText, AsciiDoc, and HTML), and source code comments.
+:xref:`vale` is a natural language linter that supports plain text, markup (Markdown, reStructuredText, AsciiDoc, and HTML), and source code comments.
 Vale doesn't attempt to offer a one-size-fits-all collection of rules—instead, it strives to make customization as easy as possible.

+.. vale off

-How to install vale
+How to install Vale
 ===================

+.. vale on

+Follow the steps in the :xref:`vale` documentation to install Vale.

+You may find it preferable to install and run Vale Server when working locally, as it has more features available.
+If you do use Vale Server, once it's started you need to edit the file in the ``.vscode/settings.json`` file, and change ``"vale.core.useCLI": true``, to ``"vale.core.useCLI": false,``.

+If you use VS Code and clone the Documentation repository, the Vale extension is already installed and configured, and you'll see prompts when you save the file.

-Before pushing, run Vale and address suggestions and errors as applicable.
+Before pushing your code, run Vale and address suggestions and errors as applicable.

 #.
-Install vale
+Install :xref:`vale`
-#. vale
+#.
+Run the command `vale`

 You can also run Vale on a file individually using the command vale `<filename>`, for example: